 Not having a set class schedule doesn't mean you shouldn't schedule your classes.
 One of the biggest pitfalls for online learners is managing the freedom that comes with online learning.
 Be sure to plan enough time to dedicate to your studies, so you are set up to succeed in the class.
 For peak effectiveness as a Carson-Newman online student, manage your schedule on a weekly basis to ensure you have the adequate time to complete your coursework.

 Tip #5: Create Your Own Classroom

 In addition to setting aside time for your online coursework, you should also set aside a working space that is conducive to learning.
 Online classes can be accessed anywhere there is an internet connection, but choosing to study in a busy, loud, or distracting environment can detract from your learning and diminish your results.
 A study published by the American Psychological Society in 2011 looked at the impact of noise pollution on developing minds showed that our abilities to think and to learn is inversely related to the level of ambient noise around us (that is, the more noise there is around us, the less information we retain).
 Additionally, many online course quizzes and assignments are timed, which means you want to work with ultimate efficiency; interruptions from family or friends can end up negatively impacting your course grade.

 Online coursework is an exciting new aspect of higher education, and Carson-Newman University shares in the global enthusiasm for the possibilities of this revolutionary new mode of learning.
-With these online study tips in hand, Online RN-BSN Program students who embark on online coursework will be primed for an educational and engaging online learning experience.
+With these online study tips in hand, our Online RN-BSN Program students who embark on online coursework will be primed for an educational and engaging online learning experience.